Infinity (band)

 Infinity is a Eurodance band from Norway that formed in the late 1990s.
-Its current members are Kjell Gabriel Henriksen from Asker and Birgitte Moe from Bærum.
+Its current members are Kjell Gabriel Hendrichs from Asker and Birgitte Moe from Bærum.

 History

 Infinity was formed in 1995 as Barbie-Q, consisting of three rappers and a singer.
-Birgitte Moe (born in 1975) was working as cashier for a bakery at Sandvika Storsenter and Kjell Gabriel Henriksen (born Kjell-Gabriel Eikli Hendrichs in 1974) was working in a record store in the same shopping mall.
+Birgitte Moe (born in 1975) was working as cashier for a bakery at Sandvika Storsenter and Kjell Gabriel Hendrichs (born Kjell-Gabriel Eikli Henriksen in 1974) was working in a record store in the same shopping mall.
 They met in the bakery and started to talk.
 Birgitte had already been to audition for another Norwegian band Devotion and asked Kjell if she could sing for his band.
 After Birgitte joined the band, they changed their name to Infinity to avoid rights issues.

 In 1998 Infinity consisted of Kjell Gabriel Henriksen, Birgitte Moe and Egil Marius Storstein (born 1969).
 Their first single “Happy” was released on 11 May 1998 and peaked at number two on VG-lista.
 It was followed by “Feeling Good” and “Makin’ Out”, both released later in 1998.
 Infinity released their first album, www.happy-people.net, on 25 January 1999 with a corresponding website (now offline).
 The single “This Time It’s For Real” (February 1999) was the last single to be released from their debut album and the first that did not chart.
 “Come on and Dance” (1999) was released as a promo single only.
 Egil Marius Storstein left the band in 2000, reducing the number of members to just two.
 Two singles, “Boys & Girls” (May 2000) and “1-2-3-4” (May 2001), of which neither charted followed.
 A new album called www.sporty-people.net were planned and a corresponding website was created.
 However, the album was never released and the recently released singles have yet to appear on an album.